Luke-Arthur/Luke-Arthur/README.md

 Welcome to my GitHub profile, where coding meets artistry!
 I'm Luke Moorhouse, a passionate coder with a deep appreciation for the art of software development.
 My GitHub profile, Enso, represents a digital canvas where I embrace the imperfections of code as essential elements of my creative journey in the world of technology.

 ***
-#### What Enso Represents
+### What Enso Represents

+#### Digital Artistry
-🎨 Digital Artistry: My GitHub profile is more than just a collection of repositories; it's a reflection of my coder's mindset.
+My GitHub profile is more than just a collection of repositories; it's a reflection of my coder's mindset.
 Just as an artist's brushstroke contributes to a masterpiece, every line of code on my profile embodies the potential for digital artistry.

 #### Zen in Coding
 Enso encapsulates the essence of a coder's zen-like approach to software creation.
 It's a testament to the acceptance of imperfections as crucial stepping stones toward computational excellence.